Renddslow/mattmcelwee.com/content/liturgies/for-the-overlooked.md

   when: 2023-05-23
 ---

+---!abstract

+A short liturgy of prayers and Scriptures for when you feel overlooked and like you aren't heard or someone else is stealing the credit for the work you've done.

+---!markdown

 > Blessed are the meek, for they will inherit the earth.
 Blessed are those who hunger and thirst for righteousness, for they will be filled.
 (Matthew 5:5–6)

 O Lord, open our lips